Boquete is one of Panama's Top Expat Havens

 Another reason is all the fresh food available in the Chiriquí highlands, known as “Panama’s breadbasket.”
 Fruits and vegetables are abundant and inexpensive from local markets, and dairy farms and ranches produce farm-fresh eggs and meats for your table come fresh from the sea or the butcher, not filled with preservatives.
 Strawberries from a local street vendor, topped with delicious fresh cream, are a bargain at $2…

 Lifestyle in Boquete, Panama

 During the summer months (December through April), festivals include the flower and coffee fair known as La Feria de las Flores y del Café or simply La Feria de Boquete, and the Boquete Jazz and Blues Festival, a five-day event that brings performers from around the world.
 The renowned music festival is a lively event that takes place in various venues around town, both indoors and out.
 Among them is the Boquete Community Players Theater, home to concerts, plays, and a busy weekly market.

 Activities in this part of the world are more pastoral, making for a relaxed lifestyle in Boquete.
 You can take tours of the coffee plantations, go horse-riding, white-water rafting on the Rio Caldera, bird-watching, or orchid spotting.
 Hiking is a favorite activity, and with a guide you can reach the summit of Barú Volcano, Panama’s highest peak and only volcano.
 Many who choose to live here report that their health improves as a result of their active lifestyle and outdoor pursuits, which they enjoy all year-round.

 The highland town has also become a focal point for foodies and alternative health aficionados.
 Numerous small businesses offer delicious delicacies, such as European-style breads, hand-made chocolates, locally-sourced honeys, organically produced smoked sausages, and more.
 There’s even a micro-brewery in town.

-To help maintain your healthy lifestyle you may visit one of Boquete’s world-class spas for a massage, facial treatment, or other personal pampering session.
+To help maintain your healthy lifestyle you may visit one of Boquete’s world-class spas for a massage, facial treatment, or another personal pampering session.
 You’ll find classes in yoga, Pilates, Zumba, and tai-chi, as well as balance training and chiropractics.
 Those seeking spiritual experiences, life coaching, or personal guidance and enrichment will find plenty of opportunities within the Boquete community.